0

 Cons

-• Only 10 workout programs
+• Only 7 workout programs

 Frame

-Having a durable frame is crucial for a recumbent bike.
-It takes away from the experience if you feel the frame wiggling around while you pedal.
+I mean it takes away from the experience if you feel the frame wiggling around while you pedal.

-With the R92, you shouldn’t have to worry about that.
+Well, with the R92, you shouldn’t have to worry about that.
 Sole designed this bike with a heavy-duty steel frame that can handle users up to 300 lbs safely.

-I like to look at the weight capacity as an objective measure of how sturdy the frame is.
-You can also look at the total bike weight.
-In this case, the R92 weighs 134 lb fully assembled, which is significantly heavier than most.
+I like to look at the weight capacity as an objective measure of how sturdy the frame is, but it’s also a good idea to look at the assembled weight itself.

-Part of this extra weight comes from the heavy flywheel Sole put on the R92.
 This bike comes with a 20 lb flywheel, which is heavy in the world of home recumbents where it isn’t uncommon to see 13-14 lb flywheels.

 But having a heavier flywheel on your recumbent is still going to give you a smoother ride and ability to access more overall resistance.